 China's 'space dream': A Long March to the Moon and beyond

-The arrival of three astronauts at China's new space station on Saturday marks a landmark step in its space ambitions, its longest crewed mission to date.
+The return to Earth of three astronauts on Saturday after six months at China's new space station marks a landmark step in the country's space ambitions, ending its longest crewed mission ever.

-The world's second-largest economy has put billions into its military-run space programme, with hopes of having a permanently crewed space station by 2022 and eventually sending humans to the Moon.
+The world's second-largest economy has put billions into its military-run space programme, with hopes of eventually sending humans to the Moon.

-Here is a look at China's space programme, and where it is headed:
+Here is a look at the country's space programme, and where it is headed:

 Soon after the Soviet Union launched Sputnik in 1957, Chairman Mao Zedong pronounced: "We too will make satellites."